jrfoulds/MixedMembershipWordEmbeddings/README.md

 Example scripts which run the above on the NIPS corpus are provided in NIPS_demo.sh (bash) and NIPS_demo.bat (windows).

 In the matlab folder, scripts are provided for recovering normalized topics and distributions over topics, and for reporting the top words in the topics.
 These methods could easily be re-implemented in any other language, if you do not have matlab.
-After running the java and python scripts, try running matlab/results_demo.m.
+After running the java and python scripts, try running matlab/results_demo.m (after adding the matlab folder to matlab's path).

 ## Author